Numerics88/n88ParaViewPlugins/Build-Linux.md

 # Build instructions for Linux

 These build instructions are particular to ParaView version 5.9.1 .
-Checkout a different tag of the source code if you want to build for another version of ParaView.
+Check out a different tag of the source code if you want to build for another version of ParaView.

 There is a very handy Git repository that helps build the plugins.
 I've tried to do it without this tool, but wasn't